 Please speak to your class about appropriate Museum behavior prior to your visit.
 You should have one adult chaperone for every 10 students in your group.
 We rely on the cooperation of chaperones to maintain appropriate behavior and keep students together as they move through the exhibition.
 Please make sure that all adults accompanying your group are aware of their responsibilities.

 The Museum has limited dining facilities.
 Boxed lunches are available for purchase only in advance through the Museum's catering service (Certified OU).
 If you wish to bring bag lunches, inform us in advance and we will discuss dining facilities.
 In good weather, we encourage you to take advantage of our beautiful Battery Park City location.

 The Museum is accessible to people with disabilities.
 Please tell us about special needs when making your reservation.

-School and Teacher Programs at the Museum of Jewish Heritage—A Living Memorial to the Holocaust are made possible through the generous support of the Altman Foundation, Conference on Jewish Material Claims Against Germany: Rabbi Israel Miller Fund for Shoah Research, Documentation and Education, Fabrikant Family Philanthropic Fund, Gruss-Lipper Foundation, Imre and Vera Hecht Foundation, Fanya Gottesfeld Heller, Patti Askwith Kenner, Heda Lieberman Memorial Fund for Education, Metzger-Price Fund, the Museum Community Fund, The Pinkerton Foundation, The Leo Rosner Foundation, Young Friends of the Museum, and the Zoffer Family Endowment.
+School and Teacher Programs at the Museum of Jewish Heritage – A Living Memorial to the Holocaust were made possible through the generous support of the Conference on Jewish Material Claims Against Germany: Rabbi Israel Miller fund for Shoah Research, Documentation and Education; Fanya Gottesfeld Heller; the David Himelberg Foundation in memory of David and Rose Himelberg; Patti Askwith Kenner; Heda Lieberman Memorial Fund for Education; Jewish Community Youth Foundation; Metzger-Price Fund; the Museum Community Fund; New York City Council Members Margaret Chin, Chaim Deutsch, Ben Kallos, and Mark Levine; The Pinkerton Foundation; George and Martha Rich Youth Education Fund; The Leo Rosner Foundation; Sol Rosenkranz and Family Fund; and The Slomo and Cindy Silvian Foundation, Inc.